 We briefly expand on these causes:

-Pes cavus is a result of having very high foot arches.
+Pes cavus is characterized by very high foot arches.
+The sole of the foot is distinctly hollow when bearing weight.
+In other words, there is a fixed plantar flexion of the foot.
 In some cases, it is an outcome of an inherited foot structure problem while, in others, it develops due to neurological disorders like cerebral palsy.
 In some cases, pes cavus can be triggered by a stroke.
 Individuals with pes cavus usually feel most pain when walking or standing.
 As with overpronation, pes cavus can develop into other foot problems such as hammer toes or calluses.

 The arch pain from any of these problems can be further aggravated by: